azurecitadel/azurecitadel.github.io/workshops/terraform/lab7.md

 ## Create the scaffold module

 * Copy the `loc` and `tags` variables out of your root module's variables.tf
-* Right click the terraform-modules bar in vscode Explorer
+* Right click the terraform-scaffold-module bar in vscode Explorer
-* Create a new file called `scaffold/variables.tf`
+* Create a new file called `variables.tf`
-    * Visual Studio Code will automatically create the subfolder
 * Paste the two variables into the scaffold variables.tf
-* Create a `/modules/scaffold/outputs.tf` file
+* Create an `outputs.tf` file
 * Add in the following output

 ```ruby
 output "vpnGwPipAddress" {